wazuh/wazuh-documentation/source/cloud-service/your-environment/technical-faq.rst

 What happens if I consume all the data of my tier?
 --------------------------------------------------

-Hot (online) storage data is rotated, the oldest data will still be able to be accessed as cold (offline) storage.
+Hot (online) storage data is rotated, the oldest data will still be able to be accessed as cold (offline) storage for a year.
+Learn more about this on the :ref:`understanding storage<cloud_your_environment_understanding_storage>` section.

 Can I move from cold storage (offline) to hot storage (online) data?
 --------------------------------------------------------------------

-It is not possible.
-However, you may export the data and load it into the snapshots in your environment.
+It is possible to :ref:`download the data as cold storage<cloud_your_environment_accessing_cold_storage>` and load it into the snapshots in your local machines, but rotated data does not return to hot storage on your Wazuh Cloud Service environment.

 What if I need to change the size of my tier?
 ---------------------------------------------

-You can easily change the amount of data you are able to visualize on the WUI just by contacting our team.
+You can easily change the amount of data you are able to visualize on the WUI just by contacting our team on the **Help** section of your Wazuh Cloud Console.
 After the demand, our team will take care of it.

 Will Elasticsearch's replica shards consume data of my tier?
 ------------------------------------------------------------